marianapatcosta/my-personal-website/src/site-content/articles/expo-notifications.md

   - React Native
 ---

 Push notifications are currently a widely used functionality in mobile applications.
 They provide an easy way to establish communication with the users.
-I've recently started a journey to learn mobile development with React Native and developed an application with push notifications using _Expo-notification package_.
-In this post, I'll overview the basic implementation of push notifications using this package, as well as some caveats that I had to overcome during the development.
+I've recently started a journey to learn mobile development with React Native.
+In this post, I'll overview the basic implementation of push notifications using _Expo-notifications_, as well as some caveats that I had to overcome during the development.

 Expo is a software development kit (SDK) that wraps a React Native application, simplifies the development environment setup and provides several utilities.
 One of this utilities is the Expo-notifications, which makes easier the implementation of push notifications.
 This package provides push notification tokens, and the ability to display, schedule, receive, interact and respond to notifications.
 Expo-notifications allows the implementation of 2 types of notification: